Stephen Devereux

 Stephen Devereux (c.
 1191 – 1228) was a powerful Marcher Lord, and held Lyonshall Castle controlling an important approach to the border of Wales.
-As a key member of William Marshal, 1st Earl of Pembroke retinue, he played a significant role in the Earl's support of King John during the First Barons' War, and during the minority of Henry III.
+As a key member of the retinue of William Marshal, 1st Earl of Pembroke, he played a significant role in the Earl's support of King John during the First Barons' War, and during the minority of Henry III.

 Birth and ancestry

 Stephen Devereux was born about 1191, the eldest of three sons of Walter Devereux and Cecilia de Longchamp.
 Cecilia was the daughter of Sir Hugh de Longchamp and sister to William de Longchamp, Lord Chancellor of England.
-His father, Walter, died in 1197, and as a member of the retinue of William de Braose this probably occurred in France during May 1197 at the assault on the castle at Milly-sur-Thérain.
+His father, Walter, died in 1197, probably during the assault on the castle at Milly-sur-Thérain in France since he was in the retinue of William de Braose, 4th Lord of Bramber.
 Braose was with Richard I as he campaigned to regain his territories lost while Richard was held captive by Leopold of Austria.
-Walter Devereux's lands passed into the King's hands and were placed in the custody of the sheriff of Hereford, William de Braose, 4th Lord of Bramber.
-His sons were placed in the retinue of local lords for training as knights: Stephen Devereux with William Marshal, earl of Pembroke; Nicholas Devereux with Walter de Lacy, Lord of Meath; and John Devereux with William de Braose, 4th Lord of Bramber.
-Stephen's mother, Cecilia, launched into a series of legal fights to preserve her dower rights and the Devereux properties.
+Walter Devereux's lands passed into the King's hands.
+His sons were placed in the retinue of local lords for training as knights: Stephen Devereux with William Marshal, earl of Pembroke; Nicholas Devereux with Walter de Lacy, Lord of Meath; and John Devereux with William de Braose.
+Stephen's mother, Cecilia, launched a series of legal fights to preserve her dower rights and the Devereux properties.